linode/docs/docs/guides/applications/project-management/getting-started-with-carbonio/index.md

 ## Conclusion

-With that, the tutorial has walked you through everything you need to get started using Carbonio for collaboration.
+With that, the guide has walked you through everything you need to get started using Carbonio for collaboration.
 Even without further fine-tuning, the Carbonio instance created above is ready to add users and let them start working.

 Of course, Carbonio offers more features and customization to fit your particular needs.
 Be sure to review the links included below, particularly the Zextras documentation for Carbonio Community Edition, to continue learning.